Preprocess Images for Deep Learning

 |Apply randomly generated Gaussian noise for training denoising networks (requires Image Processing Toolbox).|

 Apply Custom Image Processing Pipelines Using Combine and Transform

 To perform more general and complex image preprocessing operations than offered by the

 application-specific datastores, you can use the

-datastore, called an underlying datastore, by transforming the
+underlying datastore, by transforming the data read by

 The custom transformation function must accept data in the format returned by the

 read function of the underlying datastore.
-For image data, the
+For image data in

 transform function supports prefetching when the

 ImageDatastore reads a batch of JPG or PNG